proycon/pynlpl/docs/folia.rst

 provides an alternative to loading FoLiA documents.
 It does not load the entire document in memory but merely returns the elements you are interested in.
 This results in far less memory usage and also provides a speed-up.

-A reader is constructed as follows, the second argument is the element you want::
+A reader is constructed as follows, the second argument is the class of the element you want::

     reader = folia.Reader("my.folia.xml", folia.Word)